WasmEdge/docs/docs/contribute/source/os/macos.md

 ## Requirements and Dependencies

 WasmEdge will try to use the latest LLVM release to create our nightly build.
-If you want to build from source, you may need to install these dependencies by yourself.
+If you want to build from source, you may need to install these dependencies yourself.

 - LLVM 16.0.4 (>= 10.0.0)